hydradatabase/docs/guides/Postgres Query Optimization + Diagnostic Tooling.md

 *	Materialized views are useful for speeding up execution time if having fully up-to-date data is not a priority for the query.

 ## Conclusion
-In conclusion, optimizing Postgres queries is crucial for improving performance and reducing costs.
-Using diagnostic tools like EXPLAIN and EXPLAIN ANALYZE can help identify potential issues.
-Techniques such as using indexes, filtering columns, and optimizing joins can significantly improve
+To sum up, enhancing the performance and reducing expenses relies on the optimization of Postgres queries.
+The use of diagnostic tools such as EXPLAIN and EXPLAIN ANALYZE can assist in identifying likely problems.
+By utilizing methods like index utilization, column filtering, and optimizing joins, one can enhance query performance greatly.
+When designing queries for optimal performance, it's crucial to consider different factors like query selectivity, table ordering, and the usage of temporary tables and views.